 Pohick Bay Regional Park

 Pohick Bay is a water oriented park located on the Potomac River 25 miles south of the nation’s capital.
-Our boat launch facilitiy is one of only 3 public access points to the Potomac River in northern Virginia and the closest to Washington DC and its famous waterfront.
+Our boat launch facility is one of only 3 public access points to the Potomac River in northern Virginia and the closest to Washington DC and its famous waterfront.
 Don’t worry if you don’t have your own boat.
 Pohick Bay offers canoes, kayaks, paddle boats and jon boats for rent on the weekends.
 In addition to water activities the park also offers family and group camping, hiking, picnic areas and a large “treehouse” play area for children.
-Pohick Bay Regional Park, located on Mason Neck Pennisula is an ecologically fragile land that shelters an abundance of wildlife, including the bald eagle.
+Pohick Bay Regional Park, located on Mason Neck Penisula is an ecologically fragile land that shelters an abundance of wildlife, including the bald eagle.
 Nature lovers can expect to see blue birds, osprey, heron, deer, beavers and rare sightings of river otters.